World Cancer Research Fund: Research

 WCRF UK spends about £6.2 million per year on scientific research, health policy and education programmes.

 WCRF International manages and administers the research programme on behalf of WCRF UK.
 UK researchers can apply for Investigator Initiated grants for a maximum of £250,000 for up to four years or for Seed grants for a maximum of £60,000 for two years.

 WCRF UK also works with Imperial College London on its Continuous Update Project.
 This is a process designed to keep the evidence on diet and cancer current as new evidence emerges.

 A 2025 umbrella review found that adherence to the 2007 World Cancer Research Fund/American Institute for Cancer Research (WCRF/AICR) dietary recommendations lowers risk of all cancers.

+A 2026 systematic review using WCRF criteria found that vegetarian diets are associated with a lower colorectal, colon and breast cancer risk.

 Health Information programmes

 WCRF UK's Great Grub Club programme is aimed at four to seven-year-olds and their parents.
 According to its website, its aim is to encourage healthy eating and an active lifestyle in a fun and informative way.

 WCRF UK produces publications that aim to translate scientific research into language that is easy to understand, providing information about the links between lifestyle and cancer and advice on how to make healthy changes.

 A newsletter for supporters is published four times a year that includes information about scientific findings and gives practical advice about making healthy lifestyle changes.

 WCRF UK provides information for health professionals to help them educate their patients.
 This includes publishing Informed, a newsletter aimed at health professionals.
 There is also a specific section for health professionals on the WCRF UK website.